-Ebullated-bed hydrocracking is a long-established technology that can provide conversion of up to 80% (524°C+) of very refractive VR feeds with high contaminant metals and Conradson carbon residue (CCR) contents.
+The attractiveness of ebullated-bed hydrocracking as a technology solution for refiners has been enhanced by the recent trend for greater vacuum residue (VR) feed processing flexibility, which leads to improved refinery crude diversification economics.Ebullated-bed hydrocracking is a long-established technology, with improved designs providing conversion of > 85% (540°C+) of very refractive VR feeds with high contaminant metals and Conradson carbon residue (CCR) contents.
 Since ebullated-bed hydrocracking was commercialized in the 1960s, 16 units have been built.
-In the last four years, its popularity has increased significantly; another six units are planned to be online by 2020.
+In the last four years, the technology’s popularity has led to another 7 units which are now under construction & startup.

 A Customized Approach to Catalyst Development

+Ebullated-bed hydrocrackers are highly customized according to a refiner’s specific objectives and there has been a great deal of innovation in the latest grassroots designs.
 Earlier-generation designs were more closely integrated with downstream fluidized catalytic cracking units and the key products required further upgrading to meet the required specifications.
 In contrast, the design of newer-generation units features an integrated hydrocracker–high-pressure hydrotreater in the same high-pressure loop.
 This enables direct production of high-value transportation fuels such as ultra-low-sulphur diesel from VR.

 Shell currently operates both types of ebullated-bed unit licensed technologies: Axens’ H-OilRC and Chevron Lummus Global’s LC-FINING technology.
 Additionally, Shell Catalysts & Technologies has more than 40 years’ experience in ebullated-bed catalysts and currently supplies customized catalysts to both H-OilRC and LC-FINING units.